hunkim/VibeSoftwareEngineering/chapters/chapter-01.md

 - Identify the six pillars of high-quality software and their interdependencies
 - Understand how vibe coding can accelerate development while maintaining quality
 - Apply vibe coding techniques using natural language prompts with AI assistants
+- Recognize when vibe coding is most effective and when traditional approaches are preferred

 ---